ktozdogan/sedaDNAsampling/README.md

 1. Dress up: \
   a.
 Put on the gloves first, and clean the hands with bleach. \
   b.
 Put the mask on.\
   c.
-Put on the hair net, and the coverall (optional).\
+Put on the hair net and the coverall (optional).\
   d.
 Put on another pair of gloves and clean your hands with bleach.\
   e.
 Take a spatula and clean it with bleach.\
 2. Use it to dig into the section about 3 cm.